spirus-dev/fine-tuning-dataset-creation-toolkit/readme.md

 # Introduction
-This `Fine Tuning Dataset Creation Toolkit` will help you in creation of JSONL dataset files that are needed for fine tuning `Completions` models like `babbage-002` or `davinci-002` and `Chat completions` model like `gpt-35-turbo-0613` from XLSX and CSV files.
+This `Fine Tuning Dataset Creation Toolkit` will help you in creation of JSONL dataset files that are needed for fine tuning `Completions` models like `babbage-002` or `davinci-002` and `Chat Completions` model like `gpt-35-turbo-0613` from XLSX and CSV files.
 These JSONL dataset files can be used to fine tune models in OpenAI or Azure OpenAI.

 # Prerequisites
 1. `Python 3.10+` installed